 Multiple questions on Sexually transmitted diseases (STD)1.
-Which of the following infection are the most common STD/STIs worldwide?
+Which of the following infection are the most common STDs/STIs worldwide?

 Select all the correct answers:

 2. What are the common signs and symptoms of early or "primary syphilis" infection?